tommitchelmore/portfolio/README.md

+[![Netlify Status](https://api.netlify.com/api/v1/badges/54fcf62d-e822-4747-8644-c1eff2075567/deploy-status)](https://app.netlify.com/sites/tommitchelmore/deploys)
 # Personal portfolio
 Welcome to the README for my portfolio.
-Written in React, making use of the JAMStack and served over a global CDN; I'm exploring the newest web technologies and moving beyond the safety of PHP and a web server.<br>
+Written in React, making use of the JAMStack and served over a global CDN; I'm exploring the newest web technologies and moving beyond the safety of PHP and a web server.
-[![Netlify Status](https://api.netlify.com/api/v1/badges/54fcf62d-e822-4747-8644-c1eff2075567/deploy-status)](https://app.netlify.com/sites/tommitchelmore/deploys)

 ## 🤔 What is JAMStack?
 Javascript, API's, Markdown - the JAMStack is a growing way of approaching web development that prioritises speed, developer utility and overall performance.